Many students choose to start their studies at a

 If you are packaging a TAFE course and a university degree, your advanced standing will be reflected on your university offer prior to acceptance.
 If you are choosing a TAFE course on the basis of future credit transfer to university you should check with the university prior to making enrolment decisions.

 The credit points listed are for current TAFE courses.
 Please contact us if you would like to check the university articulation for a course no longer offered by TIWA.
-Associate Degrees offered by South Metropolitan TAFE are in teach-out and not available for new student enrolments.
+The course Diploma of Commerce [Higher Education Diploma] is in teach out and not available for new student enrolments – this course can provide 200 credit points advanced standing towards the Bachelor of Commerce degree at Curtin University.

 TAFE WA UniPathway Packaging